ternandsparrow/landuse-raster-south-australia/README.md

 ## Building a release
 Not everyone wants to build the raster themselves so we make it available as a release on GitHub.

-I the CC-BY licence allows that, somebody correct me if I've stuffed the legals up.
+Follow these steps to create and deploy a release:

  1. run the 'how to build the raster' steps from above
  1. run `./09build-release.sh`
- 1. upload the built archive to github as a release
+ 1. upload the built archive to GitHub as a release

 ## Pretty maps
 If you view the generated raster in QGIS, there is a colour map file you can